wp-plugins/heyyou/readme.txt

 == Description ==

-The plugin was intended as a developers framework housing lots of useful template functions - it's goal to turn wordpress into more of a CMS by: in-page dynamic custom post types, an extensive admin settings page, auto includes (for things like MooTools, lightbox, favicon.ico), and a wordpress simplifier, as well as many other features for rapid template development.
+The plugin was intended as a developers framework - it's goal to turn wordpress into more of a CMS by:

-In short: *heyyou* has three main purposes:

-1. Adding (dynamic) Custom Post Types directly within a Wordpress Page, below the pages main content
+1. Adding (dynamic) Custom Post Types directly within a Wordpress Page - below the pages main content
-2. Developer Framework, housing a wide range of preset, and custom meta values for eaisly creating a template
+2. Developer Framework - housing a wide range of preset, extensive admin settings
 3. Simplying Wordpress

 Elaborating on features, *heyyou*: